Iconic standup comedy theater Upright Citizens Brigade closes Sunset Boulevard location

 LOS ANGELES (KABC) -- The Upright Citizens Brigade, an iconic standup comedy theater, is closing its Sunset Boulevard location due to the pandemic.

-Co-founders Amy Poeler, Matt Besser and Matt Walsh took to Instagram to announce the closing of the theater.
+Co-founders Amy Poehler, Matt Besser and Matt Walsh took to Instagram to announce the closing of the theater.

 "We have been forced to sell our theater on Sunset," the post reads.
 "We have been unable to make mortgage payments during this extended shutdown.
 We know this theater was a home for so many, and so many people were responsible for helping it grow."